angcylau/angcylau.github.io/projects/study-ext.md

 Another section of the site lists all the ICS courses and which members are mentors and mentees of a specific course.

 This project gave me valuable insight and experience of what it’s like to work collaboratively in a professional setting.
 I hope to use what I’ve learned to help me be a better software engineer in the future.
+A link to our github page can be found [here](https://study-ext.github.io/).